Menopause and Weight Gain: What You Need to Know

 Hormone changes during menopause may affect fluid regulation, so dehydration is a concern.

-The good news: Adding in even two extra cups of water to your daily intake may help with weight loss, especially if you drink it before meals.
+The good news: Adding in even two extra cups of water to your daily intake may benefit your weight loss efforts, especially if you drink it before meals.

 Your body goes through many changes during menopause, so adding the stress of losing weight on top if it can be too much.
 Don’t let it get you down.